Determining Adjusted Gross Income on Your Tax Return

 You Don't Have to Itemize to Claim These Tax Deductions

-Adjustments to income are a completely different story.
-Sometimes called "above the line" deductions, you can take them on the first page of your tax return before you get around to deciding whether you're going to itemize or claim the standard deduction for your filing status.
+Adjustments to income are a different story.
+Sometimes called "above the line" deductions, you can enter them on the first page of your tax return before you decide whether or not to itemize or claim the standard deduction for your filing status.

 The Most Commonly Claimed Adjustments to Income